The massive population growth, higher than economic growth, is prejudicial to the Nigerien population’s well-being.

 The first goal is to combat early marriages (before 18 years) and first pregnancies occurring before 19.
 The second goal is to improve women and children’s well-being by spacing out births and using modern contraceptive methods.
 The third goal is to contribute to an evolution of mentalities, particularly among men.
 The fourth goal concerns population awareness, so as to establish the link between economic and human development in Niger and mastering demography.

-A second counsellor has been recruited for the villages of Dogondoutchi, financial outgoings being shared by AECIN and the Orsay Dogondoutchi Exchanges Association.
+A second counsellor was recruited in 2018 for the villages of Dogondoutchi, financial outgoings being shared by AECIN and the Orsay Dogondoutchi Exchanges Association with a similar mission